def1ant1/RusticUI/CONTRIBUTING.md

 backward-compatible `make deploy-docs`).
 Invoke them locally before modifying Netlify/Vercel configuration so reviewers can inspect the staged output.

+### Quick-start scaffolds and verification

+RusticUI maintains automation-first quick-start blueprints across Yew, Leptos, Dioxus, Sycamore, and React so every framework shares the same telemetry, SSR snapshots, and automation selectors.
+The gallery in [`docs/src/pages/getting-started/quick-start.md`](docs/src/pages/getting-started/quick-start.md) maps each scaffold to its bootstrap script and follow-up smoke tests, keeping enterprise rollouts reproducible without bespoke glue code.【F:docs/src/pages/getting-started/quick-start.md†L1-L136】

+- Run `cargo xtask quick-start` before sending pull requests that touch the gallery, example bootstraps, or docs references.
+The orchestration shells through every documented scaffold, executes the framework-specific checks, and writes transcripts to `target/logs/quick-start.log` so reviewers can audit results without rerunning the suite.【F:crates/xtask/src/main.rs†L206-L233】【F:crates/xtask/src/main.rs†L3078-L3296】
+- Pass `--skip-checks` only when the target environment lacks optional toolchains (for example, when Playwright browsers or npm-based headless harnesses are unavailable).
+Even then, note the limitation in the pull request summary so CI reruns the full verification path.【F:crates/xtask/src/main.rs†L206-L233】
+- Cache heavy dependencies to minimise bootstrap time: export `PLAYWRIGHT_BROWSERS_PATH=0` (or a shared CI directory) so docs specs reuse installed Chromium builds, share `CARGO_TARGET_DIR` across jobs to avoid recompiling scaffolds, and persist `TRUNK_HOME`, `DX_CACHE_DIR`, or `DIOXUS_CONFIG_DIR` when working with Trunk/dx-powered examples.【F:CONTRIBUTING.md†L54-L87】【F:docs/src/pages/getting-started/quick-start.md†L9-L88】

+Document the command output in your changelog or pull request template when it influences review (for example, when refreshing a
+StackBlitz snapshot or updating automation IDs).
+Contributors are expected to keep the quick-start verification log alongside other CI evidence (fmt, clippy, deny, tests) so consumers inherit a proven automation baseline.

 ### Archived JavaScript workspace

 Legacy Material UI sources now live under `archives/mui-packages/`.
 Each folder is a symlink back to